 The disclosure of confidential information can be compelled in litigation where disclosure is necessary to dispose of the case fairly.
 Relevance alone may not be a sufficient ground to order disclosure.
-In general, the court seeks to balance the private interest in preserving confidence against the public interest in seeing that justice is done.
+In general, the court seeks to balance the interest in preserving confidence against the interest that justice must not be restricted by the withholding of evidence.